NEEDLEPOINT TUTORIAL

-Joyce, like many of my readers, is learning how to needlepoint.
+Joyce, like many of my readers, was learning how to needlepoint.
 She reached out to me for advice on a specific design she was stitching.

-To emphasize the fluffy nature of trimmed Velvet stitch, I like to use wool, such as Appleton's crewel wool.
+To emphasise the fluffy nature of trimmed velvet stitch, I like to use wool, such as Appleton's crewel wool.
 You want to choose something with body to it, so the stitches stand upright when grouped together, rather than flopping over and laying on the surface fabric.

 I find tapestry wool will work at a pinch if you separate the strands after you cut them.
 However, it is thicker and harder to pull through the canvas.

-An 18 count needlepoint canvas is ideal for learning how to needlepoint with the velvet stitch technique.
-The threads are close enough together to give a dense 'fur' effect, while still allowing the wool to be pulled gently through the canvas.
+An 18 count needlepoint canvas is ideal.
+The threads are close enough to give a dense "fur" effect, while still allowing the wool to pull through gently.

 I suggest a size 18 tapestry needle for 2 to 3 strands of crewel wool.